ia-mm-ai/IAMMAI/README.md

 IAMMAI is a public constitutional protocol for keeping what happened, what stands, what was decided, and what follows clear, traceable, and impossible to silently rewrite.

-This repository publishes the constitutional core of IAMMAI together with the first architecture and implementation documents for its lawful body.
+This repository publishes the constitutional core of IAMMAI together with the first architecture, implementation, and schema artifacts required for its lawful body.

 ## Repository structure